Open Reduction And Internal Fixation Of A Hip Fracture

-- Your caregiver will make an incision on your hip to see the damaged femur.
+- Your healthcare provider will make an incision on your hip to see the damaged femur.
 He will straighten your femur and put the broken pieces of bone together.
 He may use metal screws, bars, plates, or rods to hold the broken bones tightly together.

-- Caregivers will use an artificial implant to replace the head of your femur, if needed.
+- Healthcare providers will use an artificial implant to replace the head of your femur, if needed.
 It will be tightly fitted to the top of your femur.
 It may be secured using screws or cement.
 If your hip socket is badly damaged, it may also be replaced with an implant.
-X-rays may be taken during surgery to help caregivers put your hip joint back together.
-X-rays can also show caregivers if the devices and implants are in the right places.
+X-rays may be taken during surgery to help healthcare providers put your hip joint back together.
+X-rays can also show if the devices and implants are in the right places.
 A drain may be placed to carry blood and other fluids away from your hip joint.
 Your incision will be closed with stitches or staples and covered with a bandage.

 After your surgery:

 You will be taken to a recovery room where you can rest until you are fully awake.
-Caregivers will monitor you closely.
-When caregivers see that you are okay, you will be taken back to your hospital room.
+Healthcare providers will monitor you closely.
+When they see that you are okay, you will be taken back to your hospital room.
 The bandages covering your incision will help prevent infection.
-A caregiver will remove the bandage soon after your surgery to check the area.
-Do not try to get out of bed until your caregiver says it is okay.
+A healthcare provider will remove the bandage soon after your surgery to check the area.
+Do not try to get out of bed until your healthcare provider says it is okay.

 Contact a caregiver if

-- You get sick with a cold, the flu, or a fever.
+- You get a cold, the flu, or a fever.